SteveJoe-cloud/Stephen-Project-Portfolio/README.md

 [Click here to view full documentation](https://github.com/SteveJoe-cloud/Housing-Project-Tableau/)

+# Empowering Data Professionals with Actionable Insights

-## PowerBI Project
+## Project Overview
-**Individual | PowerBI**

-### Project Description
-In this project, I used PowerBI to create a dashboard that analyzes the sales performance of a retail company.
-The dashboard displays various metrics, such as sales revenue, profit margin, average order value, and customer retention rate.
-The dashboard also allows the user to drill down and explore the data by different dimensions, such as product category, region, and customer segment.

-The main objectives of this project were to:
+This project demonstrates the use of PowerBI in creating a captivating dashboard that visualizes the results of a survey for data professionals employability.
+The project covers the entire data analysis workflow, from data cleaning and modeling to dashboard design and storytelling.
+The main objectives of this project are:

-- Demonstrate my proficiency in using PowerBI for data analysis and visualization, such as importing, transforming, modeling, and visualizing data.
+- To exhibit my skills in using PowerBI for complex data analysis and visualization tasks
-- Apply data analysis and visualization techniques to provide actionable insights and recommendations for improving sales performance.
+- To provide insights and recommendations for improving sales performance based on the survey data
-- Showcase my creativity and communication skills in designing a clear and compelling dashboard that tells a data-driven story.
+- To communicate the data stories in a creative and engaging way

-### Tasks
+## Project Tasks
-- ✅ Task 1 - Data Preparation
-- ✅ Task 2 - Data Modeling
-- ✅ Task 3 - Data Analysis and Visualization
-- ✅ Task 4 - Dashboard Presentation and Storytelling
+- **Task 1 - Data Preparation**: The raw survey data was cleaned and prepared for analysis, ensuring accuracy and consistency.
+The data was imported into PowerBI and transformed into a suitable format for further analysis.
+- **Task 2 - Data Modeling**: Various models were built to structure the complex survey data effectively, ensuring it’s ready for detailed analysis.
+- **Task 3 - Data Analysis & Visualization**: PowerBI’s robust features were used to analyze the data deeply and visualize the findings using charts, tables, maps, and other elements.
+The visualizations highlight the key insights and patterns in the data, such as the country of origin, favorite programming language, average salary, and satisfaction level of the data professionals.
+- **Task 4 - Dashboard Presentation & Storytelling**: The visualizations were integrated into an interactive dashboard that provides a comprehensive view of the data professionals employability.
+The dashboard is designed to ensure a user-friendly experience and effective communication.
+The dashboard also features a story mode that guides the user through the main insights and recommendations derived from the data.

-### Tools and Visualization
+## Tools & Visualization Techniques Used
-- ⚙️ Tool: PowerBI
-- 💻 Visualization: PowerBI (Charts, tables, maps, etc.)
-- 🗂️ Source Dataset: Retail Sales Data

-[Click to view full documentation]
+⚙️**Tool Used**: PowerBI
+💻**Visualization Techniques**: Incorporation of charts, tables, maps, and other elements to make data interpretation intuitive.
+🗂️**Source Dataset**: Survey taken by 630 data professionals.

+The project is available on GitHub at [link to the repository](https://github.com/SteveJoe-cloud/data-prof.-survey-insights).

+I hope this helps.
+If you have any feedback or questions, please let me know. 😊

 ## Completed Course and Certification 🗂️
 - [Certificate in Advanced Python, StudySection](https://www.studysection.com/verify-certificate-authenticity?url=verify-certificate-authenticity) (test ID: 650060, email ID: joeklaet@gmail.com)